Certora/Documentation/docs/ref-manual/glossary.md

 model
 example
 counterexample
-  The terms "model", "example", and "counterexample" are used interchangably.
+  The terms "model", "example", and "counterexample" are used interchangeably.
   They all refer to an assignment of values to all of the CVL variables and contract storage.
 See {ref}`rule-overview`.